Camino Route Overviews: Camino Francés

 All of the routes of the Camino de Santiago are UNESCO-designated.
 So simply walking along the Way steeps you in history.

-Here are just a few highlights: Puente la Reina boasts a lovely medieval bridge, Santo Domingo de la Calzada has miraculous chickens, Burgos has an ornate UNESCO-protected cathedral, León's gothic cathedral is striking, Astorga has a Gaudí-designed palace, the Cruz de Ferro is an ancient Christian/pagan cross, and Ponferrada has a castle of the Knights Templar.
+Here are just a few highlights: chasing down Hemmingway in Pamplona, Puente la Reina boasts a lovely medieval bridge, Santo Domingo de la Calzada has miraculous chickens, Burgos has an ornate UNESCO-protected cathedral, León’s gothic cathedral has striking stained glass, Astorga has a Gaudí-designed palace, the Cruz de Ferro is an ancient Christian/pagan cross, and Ponferrada has a castle of the Knights Templar.

 Popular Starting Points on the Camino Francés

-The Camino Francés is a long route and not everyone has the time or interest in the entire trip from St. Jean Pied de Port.
-According to the Pilgrim's Office in Santiago, the following are the five most popular starting points for the Francés.
+The Camino Francés is a long route and not everyone has the time or interest in the entire trip from St. Jean.
+According to the Pilgrim’s Office in Santiago, the following are the five most popular starting points for the Francés.

 You can start anywhere, and Burgos and Pamplona can also be good starting points because they have ample transportation infrastructure.